Zimbabwe Achievers Awards: History

 The Zimbabwe Achievers Awards (Z.A.A.) was founded in 2010 by Conrad Mwanza, a Zimbabwean businessman who is based in the United Kingdom.
+He worked closely with his founding partners including UK based Zimbabwean public figure, entertainer and millionaire Peter Soxx Soko and also Washington Kapapiro now in Africa.
 The ZAA currently has four editions which are the UK Edition, the USA Edition, the Australian Edition and the South African Edition.

 Over the years, the ceremony has had several different sponsors including Steward Bank, Food World, Mukuru, Fastjet, Impala Car Rental and Hamilton Insurance.
 The most recent partnership was with WorldRemit.

 London Fintech Company, WorldRemit were announced as the global partner for ZAA International in March 2018.
 They headlined the event in 2018 which honoured the achievements of Zimbabweans in the UK.
 The company also partnered to headline the South African, USA and Australian editions.